idank/holykeebs-docs/firmware/index.md

 There's no requirement to use this repo, it is also possible to copy the relevant pieces (explained below) to your own clone.

 ::: details Precompiled
-Due to the various configurations possible (trackpoint, trackball, pro micro, rp2040, etc.), precomplied files are currently not published.
+Due to the various configurations possible (trackpoint, trackball, touchpad, pro micro, rp2040, etc.), precomplied files are currently not published.
 Please build your own.
 :::

 ## Introduction